wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 is the value of the counter obtained in the critical section, intersect current transaction's read set with their write sets.
 On any non-empty intersection the current transaction aborts.
 This step is identical to the backward validation process of BOCC.

-After validation, the current transaction enters write phase and writes back dirty data values.
-On completion of the write phase, the transaction needs to enter another short critical section,
+After validation, the current transaction enters write phase and writes back dirty values.
+On completion of the write phase, the transaction enters the second critical section, which is synchronized with the one it entered before validation.
+Two actions are performed in the critical section: (1) The transaction removes itself from the committing transactions set; (2) The transaction increments the global timestamp counter, and tags its write set with the timestamp value after increment.
+The tagged write set is then archived.
+The transaction is considered as completed after it exits the critical section.